 Click here to view the supplement in full or select contents from the links below:

-Register now to hear from some of the experts who helped put this feature together.
-Craig Aurand, Roger Hayes, James Rudge, Tim Sangster and Neil Spooner will be joining us online for a lively dialog on the findings of our recent survey on the changing attitude to microsampling.
-They will also address what the progress of microsampling means for the community, the remaining challenges and how we can overcome these.
-Importantly, they will also be answering your questions so to make sure yours is included submit it now.
+View our panel discussion now to hear from some of the experts who helped put this feature together.
+Craig Aurand, Roger Hayes, James Rudge, Tim Sangster and Neil Spooner joined us online for a lively dialog on the findings of our recent survey on the changing attitude to microsampling.
+They also addressed what the progress of microsampling means for the community, the remaining challenges and how we can overcome these.
+Importantly, they answered your questions!

 Don’t forget you can also always revisit our Spotlight on microsampling – Microsampling the road ahead, hosted on the Zone a few years ago here.